arnabs542/interviewpractice/stacks/longest-valid-parentheses.md

     return max_length
 ```

 The idea to this problem is pretty similar to the much easier problem of validating a sequence of parentheses.
+When we check for  a valid sequence, we push each opening bracket onto the stack and pop when we see a closing bracket, assuming the stack isn't empty.
+We follow the same procedure here, except we must also remember where the current substring began.
+We do so by pushing the invalidating character's position into the stack.

+Let the input be $$\small ) \, ( \, )\, (\, )\, )$$.
+We begin with an empty stack.
+The first character is $$\small ($$, and since there is no opening bracket, we push 0 onto the stack.
+This represents that the next valid substring will being at index 1 at the earliest.
+If we do not push 0 onto the stack, then the substring $$\small ()()$$ will only render as 2 substrings of size 2, instead of 1 substring of size 4.